frankymcgee/verto/README.md

-## Work Health and Safety Management System
+## Verto for ERPNext

-a custom app developed for integrating a Work Health and Safety Managemnet System for business using ERPNext
+A fully customised app for ERPNext tailored to Webwire Clients

 #### License